-Biolchini Family Professor of Law and
+Biolchini Family Emeritus Professor of Law

-Known for his work in moral, political and legal theory, as well as constitutional law, John joined the Notre Dame Law School faculty in 1995.
-He earned his LL.B. from Adelaide University (Australia) in 1961 and his doctorate from Oxford University as a Rhodes Scholar in 1965.
-Currently, Notre Dame shares Professor Finnis with Oxford University, where he has held the positions of lecturer, reader and a chaired professor in law in the University of Oxford for over four decades until 2010, while also a tutorial fellow of University College Oxford.
-He was associate in law at the University of California at Berkeley (1965-66), as professor of law at the University of Malawi (Africa) (1976-78), and as the Huber Distinguished Visiting Professor of Law at the Boston College Law School (1993-94).
-He is admitted to the English Bar (Gray’s Inn, he practiced from 1979 to 1995 and was appointed Queen's Counsel [QC] (honoris causa) in 2017.
+Known for his work in moral, political and legal theory, as well as in constitutional law, John Finnis joined the Notre Dame Law School faculty in 1995.
+He earned his LL.B. in 1961 from Adelaide University (Australia) and his doctorate in 1965 from Oxford University as a Rhodes Scholar at University College Oxford.
+He was lecturer, then reader and then a chaired professor in law in the University of Oxford for over four decades until 2010, while also a tutorial fellow of University College Oxford.
+He was associate in law at the University of California at Berkeley (1965-66), the professor of law at the University of Malawi (Africa) (1976-78), and Distinguished Visiting Professor of Law at Boston College Law School (1993-94).
+A barrister of Gray’s Inn, he practiced from 1979 to 1995 and was appointed Queen's Counsel [QC] (honoris causa) in 2017.

-Courses TaughtLAW73807, Social, Political and Legal Thought of Shakespeare
+LAW73807, Social, Political and Legal Thought of Shakespeare

 LAW73809, Social, Political and Legal Thought of Thomas Aquinas